Answering God's Holy Calling: Embracing Your Divine Purpose

-I think it is easier to understand that we are being called rather than what we are being called to do.
-First, please allow me a little perspective.
-A good friend once told me God’s grace is not about saving you from something but rather for something.
-In 2 Timothy 1:9 we read: “who saved us and called us to a holy calling.”
-Your calling is your calling alone and it is from God and therefore it is pure and holy.
-His calling forbids all trust in our own doings and turns us to Christ for salvation.
+Often, it is easier to recognize that we are being called than to understand what we are called to do.
+As we consider our own journeys, it’s essential to grasp that God’s calling is not merely about saving us from something; rather, it is about saving us for something.
+2 Timothy 1:9 says: “He has saved us and called us to a holy calling.”
+This calling is unique to each individual, set apart by God, and thus pure and holy.
+It urges us to abandon reliance on our own deeds and instead turn to Christ for salvation.

 Is this the longing of your heart?
-Is this the substance of your life toward God and His divine will?
-In Philippians 3:13-14 we learn the importance of forgetting the past and focusing on our calling from God.
-“Brothers and sisters, I do not consider myself yet to have taken hold of it.
+Does your life reflect a pursuit of God and His divine will?
+In Philippians 3:13-14, we learn the importance of letting go of the past and focusing on our holy calling from God: “Brothers and sisters, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”

 Prayer: Dear God please help us to find time to be alone with you to hear and understanding your calling.
 Please give us the courage to take up our cross and to bring others to know you as we do.
 We want to grow closer to you and ask that you help us leave behind all desires that lead to death and give us a heart that longs to see your face.
 In Jesus name we pray.
 Amen.